The Cleveland Guardians (29-33), one of the lightest-hitting offenses in MLB, is set to host the Houston Astros (36-27) ...

 It is fair to say it took some time for to Ramirez to establish himself as a Major League Baseball star, however after finishing the 2016 season with then career-highs of a .312 batting average, 46 doubles, 11 home runs, 76 RBI, 22 stolen bases, Ramirez was read to make his name in the league.

-Their odds to win their division are the 2nd highest odds in the division.
-While their odds to win the American League pennant are the 12th highest.
-They rank 20th in total odds among the entire league to win the World Series this season.
+Their odds to win their division are the highest odds out of the five teams.
+While their odds to win the American League pennant is 6th out of 15 teams.
+They rank 12th in total odds among the entire league to win the World Series this season out of thirty teams.

 Still got some burning questions about the Cleveland Guardians?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!